-Evaluating research has just gotten easier with the new ScienceDirect PDF Reader
+Evaluating research is easier with the new ScienceDirect PDF Reader

 With the vast majority of researchers now assessing and evaluating content on screen rather than in print, we have been exploring options to optimize the online PDF reading experience.